AnujNaik/AnujNaik/README.md

 ### Hey there! :)

-I'm a junior at American High School and I love programming and robotics!
-I have been coding for 5 years and I'm skilled in Python, HTML/CSS/JavaScript, Machine Learning, Data Science, and Flutter App Development.
-I've published a few websites (Responder and TheCryptoReview) as well as an app for iOS and Android (Instasort) and I love learning more about different coding languages and applications.
-I'm also interested in public forum debate and the FIRST Tech Challenge, while in my free time, you might find me biking or playing ping-pong.
+I'm a 1st year at Georgia Tech majoring in Computer Engineering and I love programming and robotics!
+I have been coding for 7 years and I'm skilled in Python, HTML/CSS/JavaScript, Machine Learning, Data Science, and Flutter App Development.
+I've published a few websites (Responder and TheCryptoReview), an app for iOS and Android (Instasort), and complex path generation and following algorithms for robotic drivetrains.
+I love learning more about different coding languages and applications.

 You can find me on [Facebook][1] or on [LinkedIn][2].